Gpriznar/Node/README.md

 **Movies** This movie application focused on using routers to connect various pages together on a local server in order to simplify code and allow for additional manipluation.
 The user can add movies, navigate to a different page using a "partial" menu and then view information about their movies or delete from the list.
 This app took advantage of the uuid package rather than manually creating a key via a function.
 Furture updates would include the ability to sort by genre.

 **Blog** This application allows the user to post a blog, view all of their blogs in addition to editing and deleting previous posts.
 This was built using a local database via postgre and mustache.
-(There are routing problems right now due to variable name changes)
+Updated to include a registration/login page which saves user info to the database.
+Passwords are not encrypted at this time.